cmatthewbrooks/r2kit/docs/WORKFLOW.md

 Run sessionstart.py at the start.
 This will run a basic analysis sequence (aa; aac; aar) then rename functions.
 I did this because I seemed to have different naming preferences from r2's defaults.

 ```
-!#pipe python /path/to/sessionstart.py
+!#pipe python /path/to/sessionstart.py -l sigs/
 ```

+The -l flag is optional in case you don't want to do signature matching from libary code.
+The main SessionStarter class also features a method called "auto_start" that can be used in batch mode.
+This would be useful to batch through a directory of files and only perform certain pipe operations to developer-generated functions (not imports or functions matching library code).

-You can check the function listing to see how that went ('afll' - 'analyze func listing long').
+Carrying on, you can check the function listing to see how that went ('afll' - 'analyze func listing long').

 Next, I like to identify "first-round" functions - functions that are likely developer-written (not thunks, wrappers, library code, etc) that have zero call instructions.
 These are good to rename quickly and also often make interesting use-cases for opcode-based YARA signatures.